amineouabbou/vimeos-feed/README.md

 # vimeos-feed
-Get latest videos from vimeos using vimeo's API
+Get latests videos from vimeo using the vimeo's API

 # Author
 Amine OUABBOU